Orbital altermagnetism on the kagome lattice and possible application to $A$V$_3$Sb$_5$: Intertwined CDW and LC orders

 As a result, a LC instability inside this triple-Q CDW phase corresponds to a uniform (i.e., $\textbf{Q}=0$) magnetic order.
 To see this, we form bilinears between $\textbf{W}$ and $\boldsymbol{\Phi}$ exploiting the irrep decomposition

 We thus introduce two uniform magnetic order parameters: the single-component $\mathcal{M}$, which transforms as an out-of-plane orbital ferromagnetic (FM) moment (irrep $m\Gamma_2^+$ of the space group or, equivalently, $A_{2g}^-$ irrep of the point group $D_{6h}$) and the two-component $\boldsymbol{\mathcal{N}}=(\mathcal{N}_1,\mathcal{N}_2)$.
 The latter transforms as the irrep $ m\Gamma_5^+$ ($E_{2g}^-$ irrep of the point group $D_{6h}$), which is odd under time-reversal symmetry and breaks threefold rotational symmetry, and therefore corresponds to a $d$-wave orbital altermagnetic order parameter \cite{Fernandes2024_AM}.
+In the SM, we contextualize these non-uniform magnetic states using the classifications of magnetic states in terms of spin and magnetic groups.
 Inside the CDW phase, where $W\neq0$ can be approximated as a constant, the three components of $\boldsymbol{\Phi}$ are related to $ \mathcal{M}$ and $\boldsymbol{\mathcal{N}}$, to leading order, via:

 We now use this linear transformation to recast $\mathcal{F}(\textbf{W},\boldsymbol{\Phi})$ for a constant $\textbf{W}=-W(1,1,1)$ in terms of an effective free energy for the uniform order parameters: